erhant/circomkit/README.md

 </p>

 - [x] Simple CLI, abstracting away all paths with a simple config.
-- [x] Provides a witness testing utility to check for circuit computations & soundness errors, with minimial boilerplate code!
+- [x] Provides type-safe testing utilities to check for circuit computations & soundness errors, with minimal boilerplate code!
 - [x] Supports all protocols: `groth16`, `plonk` and `fflonk`.
 - [x] Automatically downloads the Phase-1 PTAU file when using `bn128`.
 - [x] Supports multiple exports such as exporting Solidity verifier, calldata, and JSON for R1CS and Witness.